kafka-ops/julie/docs/futures/what-acl-management.rst

 -----------

 In the topology descriptor files users can create permissions for different types of applications, Consumers, Producers, Kafka streams apps or Kafka Connectors.
-With this roles, users can easily create the permissions that map directly to their needs.
+With these roles, users can easily create the permissions that map directly to their needs.

-If desired by organisational purposes e.g. shared cluster a user can decide to filter which ACLS will be managed by prefix, this is done using the managed prefixes config.
+If desired by organisational purposes, e.g. shared cluster a user can decide to filter which ACLs will be managed by prefix, this is done using the managed prefixes config.

-Topic acls will be managed if the topic matches *topology.topic.managed.prefixes* configuration setting.
+Topic ACLs will be managed if the topic matches *topology.topic.managed.prefixes* configuration setting.
 Check :ref:`config` for details.

-Group acls will be managed if the group matches *topology.group.managed.prefixes* configuration setting.
+Group ACLs will be managed if the group matches *topology.group.managed.prefixes* configuration setting.
 Check :ref:`config` for details.

 All others currently and for the above if a global wildcard, will be managed if principle matches